1,000+ Opportunities

 ” Zarabeth Davis, Little Wonders Early Learning Academy, Nashville, TN This project is funded through a grant with Tennessee Department of Human Services and Community Foundation of Middle Tennessee.
 The greatness of a community is most accurately measured by the compassionate actions of its members.

-Based on current listing details, eligibility includes: Any child care provider licensed with the Tennessee Department of Human Services; additional funds available for CCCP participants and providers in economically distressed counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Any child care provider licensed with the Tennessee Department of Human Services.
+Additional eligibility for CCCP participants and providers in economically distressed counties.
+Confirm the full requirements in the official notice before applying.